Alejoho/GitDemo96/README.md

 # GitDemo96

-This is a demo app for the Git course
+This is a demo app for the Git course.

+## Roadmap

+- add new features
+- Fix the bugs